 pw_status#

-provides features for communicating the result of an operation.
+pw_status provides features for communicating the result of an operation.

-are used extensively throughout Pigweed.
+The classes in pw_status are used extensively throughout Pigweed.

 Status#

-The primary feature of pw_status
+The primary feature of pw_status is the Status class (in C++) or enum

-provides an implementation of status in
+(in other languages). pw_status provides an implementation of status in

 every supported Pigweed language.

-The C++ implementation is pw::Status
+The C++ implementation is pw::Status, a simple, zero-overhead

 status object that wraps a status code.
 Other languages use an enum.